RauliL/plorth/docs/api.md

   <dd>quote</dd>
 </dl>

-Constructs new quote which will call the two given quotes in sequence.
+Constructs a new quote which will call the two given quotes in sequence.

 ---